 In public health, the objective is to avoid poor health in the first place by empowering people with different ways to lead healthy lives(22) There are several ethical issues surrounding health promotion and prevention of chronic diseases which concern the responsibilities of all agents including, individuals, health workers, governments (at different levels) whose actions influence the health of others.
 Among other things, information regarding treatment choices, preventive measures and complication related with long term medications and surgeries hold the key to health and life for people in low and middle income countries(5).

-It is imperative for health workers to take an active role in promoting physical activity and reduce the future burden of noncommunicable disease in resource scarce countries like India.
+It is imperative for health workers to take an active role in promoting physical activity and reduce the future burden of non-communicable disease in resource scarce countries like India.
 Unfortunately, studies show low levels of health professional advice to individuals which also differs by age, sex and socioeconomic status.
 Various barriers to such practice have been documented, like, knowledge, time, primary focus on acute management rather than the preventive care, competing care demands, somewhat delayed clinical response to poor control, time constraint, inadequate resources and attitudinal issues(3,23,24).
 “Physicians have an ethical (and perhaps medical–legal) obligation to inform patients of the dangers of inactivity and promote PA to their patients in the clinical setting”(25).

 Kerala recorded the highest prevalence of diabetes in the country in 2016(19%)(26). and is expected to double by 2030.
 This could lead to health system crisis in the state(27).The national programme provides for a comprehensive structure and training to health providers for health communication regarding benefits of physical activity and threats of a sedentary life style.
 There is enough evidence to show that physical activity advice by providers is a motivation for most patients yet in a country like India, providers still rely on medicines and insulin as the first tier management for diabetes.
 In low resource countries, this strategy could lead to improved glycemic control, bring down the burden of chronic diseases, increase life expectancy and quality of life of the population by avoiding side-effects and complications of long term use of medication and thereby bringing down cost of care to patients and therefore bringing down the cost of care to the country health resources.